-Settings > Privacy >

-Who can see your future posts
+Settings & Privacy > Settings > PrivacyWho can see your future posts

 You should set this to Friends, rather than Public, or choose a setting that lets only selected friends see your post.
 You can also decide who can see what you type or add as a photo or video when you create a post.
-Just choose Friends, then select an option from the menu.